libmemalloc v3.0.00

 Allocates memory using the specified strategy.

-void * MEM_allocCalloc (mem_allocator_t *const allocator, const size_t size, const char *const var, const allocation_strategy_t strategy)
+void * MEM_calloc (const size_t size, const allocation_strategy_t strategy)

 Allocates and zero‐initializes memory using the specified strategy.

-void * MEM_allocRealloc (mem_allocator_t *const allocator, void *const ptr, const size_t new_size, const char *const var, const allocation_strategy_t strategy)
+void * MEM_realloc (void *const ptr, const size_t new_size, const allocation_strategy_t strategy)

 Reallocates memory with safety checks using the specified strategy.